Cyberpradeep/Gemini-AI_Code_Reviewer/README.md

 ### 2. Configure Environment Variables

-The application expects the API key to be available as an environment variable named `API_KEY` in the environment where it's deployed.
-This is a security best practice to avoid hardcoding keys in the source code.
+The application's backend function expects the API key to be available as an environment variable named `API_KEY` in the deployment environment.
+This is a security best practice to avoid exposing your key on the client-side.

 ---